 In addition to the detailed tutorials in the WordPress installation module, we also recommend watching the videos listed in the WordPress Installation Video Tutorials section.

 How To Install WordPress On Your Domain Using cPanel

 Installing WordPress on your domain with cPanel only takes a few minutes.
 Make sure that your web hosting account has cPanel with either Fantastico or Softaculous software installation scripts configured as this will make installing a WordPress site on your domain a really simple and very quick process.

 (WordPress Installation Scripts)

-If your domain is hosted on a server with cPanel and you do not see either of these programs installed (go to your ‘Software/Services’ panel and look for Fantastico or Softaculous), contact your webhost provider and ask them to install these scripts on your server.
+If you are hosting on a server with cPanel and you do not see either of these programs installed (go to your ‘Software/Services’ panel and look for Fantastico or Softaculous), contact your host and ask them to install these scripts on your server.